 Keep in mind dairy is one of the top potential allergens so start with a small amount and closely watch how your baby reacts.
 There’s no benefit to delaying the introduction.
 Contrarily, the current recommendation is to introduce potentially allergenic foods early and often.

 You can find more in-depth information on my eggs for babies post.

-Yogurt is a great source of healthy fat, which is so essential during this stage of rapid brain development.
+Yogurt is a great source of protein, calcium, and healthy fat, which is so essential during this stage of rapid brain development.
 In fact, babies should get about half of their calories from fat, according to the American Academy of Pediatrics.